kcroker/lappd_digest/README.md

 in *time order*.
 So the 0th sample will correspond to the first sample read in time.

 Note that no control commands are issued to any boards.

+# To get higher speeds
+Cannot use recvmmsg() in Python, since this is a Linux specific socket API extension.
+Ugh.
+I can try to write this into Python, I'm surprised no one has done this yet....

+tx and rx queues are not supported on all NIC hardware, so we can't depend on them either.

+Lets see how multiprocess handling of the data flow works...